archfirst/manage-my-money-server-2-deprecated/README.md

 # Manage My Money Server
  *Manage My Money* is a simple application to record and analyze your income and expenses.
-It demonstrates best practices in developing applications using Node.js, REST and object persistence.
-The application is based on the [Node REST Template](https://github.com/archfirst/node-rest-template) to provide the basic application structure and build system.
+It demonstrates best practices in developing applications using Node.js and REST.
+It uses [Knex.js](http://knexjs.org/) and [JoinJS](https://github.com/archfirst/joinjs) for object persistence.
+The application is based on the [Node REST Template](https://github.com/archfirst/node-rest-template) to provide the basic structure and build system.
+A full-fledged AngularJS front-end is available [here](https://github.com/archfirst/manage-my-money-client).

 ## Domain Model
 ![Domain Model](domain-model/manage-my-money.png)